-- TLS support for CA (Control Agent), introduced in Kea 1.9.6
+TLS support for the Control Agent (CA), introduced in Kea 1.9.6.

-For OpenSSL and Botan, only the low level crypto interface is used (e.g. libcrypto).
+For OpenSSL and Botan, only the low-level crypto interface is used (e.g. libcrypto).
 Kea does not link with libssl.
-Some dependent software systems, for instance database client libraries, can also depend on a crypto library.
+Some dependent software systems, such as database client libraries, can also depend on a crypto library.

-One way to limit exposure for potential OpenSSL or Botan vulnerabilities is to not use the DDNS.
+One way to limit exposure for potential OpenSSL or Botan vulnerabilities is not to use DDNS.
 The libraries would still be needed to build and run Kea, but the code would never be used, so any potential bugs in the libraries would not be exploitable.

-See TSIG Key List Section for an up to date list.
+See TSIG Key List for an up-to-date list.

 Kea uses SHA256 to calculate DHCID records.
 This is irrelevant from the cryptography perspective, as the DHCID record is only used to generate unique identifiers for two devices that may have been assigned the same IP address at different times.

 In principle, Kea DHCPv4 uses raw sockets to receive traffic from clients.
-The difficulty is with receiving packets from devices that don’t have an IPv4 address yet.
+The difficulty is with receiving packets from devices that do not yet have an IPv4 address.
 When dealing with direct traffic (where both client and server are connected to the same link, not separated by relays), the kernel normally drops the packet as the source IP address is 0.0.0.0.
-Therefore Kea needs to open raw sockets to be able to receive this traffic.
+Therefore, Kea needs to open raw sockets to be able to receive this traffic.

-The default is to permit raw socket usage, as it is most versatile.
+The default is to permit raw socket usage, as it is more versatile.

 Kea can be switched to use UDP sockets.
 This is an option when all traffic is relayed.
-It will not work for directly connected devices.
-While Kea is limited to UDP sockets, iptables should work properly.
+However, it does not work for directly connected devices.
+If Kea is limited to UDP sockets, iptables should work properly.

 If raw sockets are not required, disabling this access can improve security.

-Kea's Control Agent (CA) exposes a REST API over HTTP or HTTPS (HTTP over TLS).
+Kea's Control Agent (CA) exposes a RESTful API over HTTP or HTTPS (HTTP over TLS).
 The CA is an optional feature that is disabled by default, but it is very popular.
 When enabled, it listens on the loopback address (127.0.0.1 or ::1) by default, unless configured otherwise.
-See TLS/HTTPS support Section about protecting the TLS traffic.
+See TLS/HTTPS Support for information about protecting the TLS traffic.
 Limiting the incoming connections with a firewall, such as iptables, is generally a good idea.

-Note that in HA (High Availability) deployments, DHCP partners connect to each other using CA connection.
+Note that in High Availability (HA) deployments, DHCP partners connect to each other using a CA connection.

 to control access for incoming REST commands over HTTP.
 The credentials (username, password) are